 To learn about my microphone recommendations for all practical applications, check out my page Recommended Microphones And Accessories.

 What are the most important instruments to mic up when options are limited?
 When determining a sound reinforcement strategy, some instruments take precedence over others.
 This is apparent when working with small mixers or limited microphone selections.
 Thought should be put into miking the instruments that most need miking.
-Of course, the “most important” instruments depend on the genre of music and on the group of performers.
+Of course, the “most important” instruments depend on the genre of music and the group of performers.

 Here are some general questions to ask when determining which instruments to mic up.